xpack-dev-tools/gcc-xpack/README-RELEASE.md

 - `npm publish --tag next` (use `--access public` when publishing for the first time); for updates use `npm publish --tag update`

-In a few moments the version will be visible at:
+After a few moments the version will be visible at:

 - <https://www.npmjs.com/package/@xpack-dev-tools/gcc?activeTab=versions>